Ydrnan/qp2_container/Singularity/README.md

  ```
 Creation of the container for qp2 (**WITH sudo**):
 ```
-sudo singularity build qp2_container.cif qp2_container.def
+sudo singularity build qp2_container.sif qp2_container.def
 ```
-This command produces a .cif image, which is your container, from a definition file .def.
+This command produces a .sif image, which is your container, from a definition file .def.
 You can now enter in the container (**WITHOUT sudo**) using:
 ```
-singularity shell qp2_container.cif
+singularity shell qp2_container.sif
 ```
 and install qp2 in the container:
 ```